-The figures also show that three-quarters of people in Warwick have received two doses of a Covid-19 vaccine.
+The figures also show that two-thirds of people in Warwick have received a booster dose of a Covid-19 vaccine.

-The latest figures show 103,723 people had received both jabs by October 12 (Tuesday) – 75% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 93,295 people had received a booster or third dose by March 8 (Tuesday) – 68% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.